Liability Car Insurance Explained

 You need liability car insurance in 48 states and the District of Columbia, but New Hampshire and Virginia allow you to prove financial responsibility instead of buying liability coverage.
 But even in these two states, you must purchase liability insurance if you can’t meet the state’s minimum requirements.

 Liability insurance only covers property damage and bodily harm you cause to others.
-Full coverage includes liability insurance, plus coverage for your own vehicle and injuries.
+Full coverage includes liability insurance, plus coverage for your own vehicle.
 It can also include coverage if someone hits you without insurance or doesn’t have enough liability coverage to pay for your injuries or property damage.

 You should get enough liability insurance to protect yourself financially.
 Your liability limits should be at least as much as your net worth, or your assets minus your debts.
 Having enough coverage in place can help you avoid being held personally responsible for injuries or damage you cause.